-The school cafeteria serves a Type A lunch every day school is in session.
-Breakfast is also available.
+The school cafeteria serves breakfast and lunch every day school is in session, and offers a variety of a la carte items along with the main meal daily.
 Menus are published semi-annually and are available on the school's website.
-Milk is also available for students who bring their lunch.
+Milk, and other a la carte items are available for students who bring their lunch.
 Charges for milk are not allowed.
 Adult lunches are available for staff, parents, and guests.
 If you plan to join us for lunch, please contact the office by 9:00 A.M.